 The core curriculum areas are taught throughout the year.
 Each term, we focus on a selection of foundation subjects which results in a final whole school project.
 For example, in the Autumn term, we focus on Design and Technology and French which is then celebrated by creating products for our French Christmas market.
-This approach not only allows us to provide a broad and balanced curriculum over the year, it allows children to wallow in a subject area and provide safeguarded time for all areas of the curriculum.
+This approach allows us to provide a broad and balanced curriculum over the year, ensure subject integrity and allow children to wallow in a subject area and provide safeguarded time for all areas of the curriculum.

 As a school, we ensure that our curriculum protects the nine characteristics outlined within the Equality Act 2010 (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation).
 We have 2 diversity leads, who look to ensure that our curriculum is representative of our community and celebrates its diversity.